-1. An internal service usable only by key 0 callers and located via the RCVT (RCVTPTGN); {IA.2::IA.2.14-R8-RACF-10} An external service usable by appropriately authorized users or servers, and invoked by R\ticketserv() or R\gensec() {IA.2::IA.2.14-R8-RACF-11}.
+- 1. An internal service usable only by key 0 callers and located via the RCVT (RCVTPTGN); {IA.2::IA.2.14-R8-RACF-10} - An external service usable by appropriately authorized users or servers, and invoked by R_ticketserv() or R_gensec() {IA.2::IA.2.14-R8-RACF-11}.
 To use one of these services for PassTicket generation the caller needs UPDATE authority to resource IRRPTAUTH.application-name.target-user-ID in the PTKTDATA class. {IA.2::IA.2.14-R8-RACF-12} z/OS applications can accept client certificates and map them to RACF user IDs as part of the client authentication process.
 Such applications must be configured to use RACF to store the keyrings that contain the application private key and the allowed Certificate Authority (CA) certificates that may be used to provide the client certificates that the application will support.
 The security administrator will use RACDCERT to establish those keyrings, which may reside in RACF profiles in the DIGTRING class or in PKCS#11 tokens maintained in ICSF, and thus to approve of any CAs that will be used.
-Any CA used in the evaluated configuration must support Certificate Revocation Lists (CRLs) maintained in an LDAP registry, and the security administrator must configure the application to use the CRLs.
-This configuration may be application-specific, or may be done by establishing LE environment variables that System SSL will use in the absence of specific application-provided CRL configuration information.

-RACF also allows applications to evaluate PassTickets by using the R\ticketserv() or R\gensec() services {IA.2::IA.2.14-R8-RACF-13}.
+RACF also allows applications to evaluate PassTickets by using the R_ticketserv() or R_gensec() services {IA.2::IA.2.14-R8-RACF-13}.
 Use of these services for PassTicket evaluation requires READ authority to IRRPTAUTH.application-name.target-user-id in the PTKTDATA class {IA.2::IA.2.14-R8-RACF-13a}.